The Revenue Blog /

 Sales is no longer the only team that cares about the forecast.
 Now, marketing, customer success, customer support, solutions engineering, and more all make decisions based on the sales forecast.
 Therefore, the revenue team must get it right.

 Today, accuracy pays.
-Put simply, evidence-based forecasting is the most accurate forecasting method there is.
+Put simply, data-driven forecasting is the most accurate sales and revenue forecasting method there is.
 As Brandon Purcell, Principal Analyst at Forrester says:

 “Opinion-based forecasts have low predictability and accuracy, are prone to bias and manipulation, and yield limited value to the B2B organizations that adopt them.
 Fortunately, artificial intelligence is infusing and enhancing B2B sales forecasting."